No-Bake Vegan Desserts

 You Will Need

-To prepare the crust, put the buckwheat, oats and salt in your food processor and blitz until they form a tight crumb consistency.
-Add in the coconut oil, maple syrup and nutmeg and blend until the mixture begins to stick together to form a dough.
+For the crust, put the buckwheat in your food processor and blitz for a couple of minutes, until roughly ground.
+Add the cashews, walnuts and salt and blitz for another minute or so, until the texture resembles a light crumb consistency.
+Add the dates, coconut oil, maple syrup and cacao powder and continue to process until all the ingredients start to stick together to form a dough.

-This pie will store for a few days refrigerated in an airtight container,or alternatively freeze and defrost as needed
+This tart will store for a few days refrigerated in an airtight container, or alternatively freeze and defrost as needed.